SAP/abap-file-formats/file-formats/wmpc/README.md

 # WMPC File Format
-This file format is used for the ADT Editor for WMPC
+This file format is used by the ADT editor for Workload Management Process Classes (WMPC).

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---